 In China, government interference with private museums can take many and peculiar forms.
-For the reopening of Shanghai’s Rockbund Art Museum on 15 October, it was all about monkeys.
-The artist Zhang Huan’s Q-Confucius No. 6, 2011, was originally meant to include a mechanical figure of Confucius in a cage, which would repeatedly rise and recline while nine monkeys frolicked overhead to symbolise primordial human society.
+For the reopening of Shanghai’s Rockbund Art Museum last month, it was all about monkeys.
+The artist Zhang Huan’s Q-Confucius No. 6, (2011) was originally meant to include a mechanical figure of Confucius in a cage, which would repeatedly rise and recline while nine monkeys frolicked overhead to symbolise primordial human society.

 “It was the first time the government was asked for a permit for live animals at a museum,” says the museum’s deputy directory, Liu Yingjiu.
 It would have been given on the condition that any excreta were collected for health and safety testing, so, ultimately, the monkeys only frolicked during the opening night, which, as a private event, did not need the permit.